Astro Boy: Omega Factor: Reception

 Omega Factor received positive reviews, with aggregate scores of 85 out of 100 from Metacritic and 86.72% from GameRankings.
-GameSpot's Frank Provo stated that "[e]veryone, regardless of age, simply must own and play Astro Boy: Omega Factor – because it is one of the best action games on the Game Boy Advance."
+GameSpots Frank Provo stated that "[e]veryone, regardless of age, simply must own and play Astro Boy: Omega Factor – because it is one of the best action games on the Game Boy Advance."
 The publication named it the best Game Boy Advance game of August 2004, and later of the year overall.
 GameSpy writer Benjamin Turner likewise listed it as one of the best Game Boy Advance games of the year.

 The game was highly praised for its visuals.
 Provo called the game, overall, "a delight for the senses," and praised the detail and lavish animation of the background and character sprites.
 Geoffrey Winter of Nintendojo stated that the environments are "beautiful and look as if they were built to be admired, not just walked through."
 He went on to say that Omega Factor has more seductively detailed visuals than any other Game Boy Advance game.
-IGN's Craig Harris called it a "technical marvel," especially praising the fluid animation of the bosses, and reserving criticism for the game's occasional framerate slowdown.
+IGNs Craig Harris called it a "technical marvel," especially praising the fluid animation of the bosses, and reserving criticism for the game's occasional framerate slowdown.
 The New York Times Charles Herold called it a "memorable experience".

 The few instances of criticism the game received were mainly directed at the repetitiveness of the levels.
 Turner listed this repetitiveness, specifically for the shooter stages, as one of the game's "cons."
 Harris stated that some of the levels "are the absolute pits and feel completely out of place because of their slapped-together feel."
-1UP.com's Sam Kennedy stated that the levels are "more of a formality than anything – you casually battle a set of enemies until you reach a boss, which is where the real gameplay begins."
+1UP.coms Sam Kennedy stated that the levels are "more of a formality than anything – you casually battle a set of enemies until you reach a boss, which is where the real gameplay begins."

 Nintendo Power named this their 38th best game of all time in their final issue, saying that it "captures the essence of Astro Boy perfectly and melds it with developer Treasure's trademark brand of pulse-pounding action."
 In 2013, Game Informer listed Omega Factor as one of the "Best Anime and Manga-Based Games" released in English.